 url Url to the repository.
-Required.
+Default is the mirror url from the current ubuntu distribution.

 suite Suite of the repository.
 The common practice is that the suite is named just like the codename of the ubuntu release.
-For example trusty.
-Required.
+For example xenial.
+Default is the codename of the current distribution.